/

 deep work in era of noise

-Cal Newport published Deep Work in January 2016.
-The book argued that the ability to focus without distraction on a cognitively demanding task was becoming both increasingly rare and increasingly valuable.
+Cal Newport introduced the term in his 2016 book of the same name.
+He argued that the ability to focus without distraction on a cognitively demanding task was becoming both increasingly rare and increasingly valuable.
 At the time, that felt like a sharp observation.
 A decade later, it reads more like an understatement.

 The attention problem is worse than you think